xlp0/PublishedVaults/StudyNotes/Hub/Theory/Sciences/Computer Science/Programming Model/Functional Programming/HTML.md

 ---
 Aliases: HTML, Hypertext Markup Language
 ---
-Tell me about HTML

 [[HTML]] ([[HTML|Hypertext Markup Language]]) is the standard markup language used for creating web pages and applications.
 It provides a structure and format for organizing the content on the internet.
 HTML uses a set of tags to define the elements within a web page, such as headings, paragraphs, images, links, tables, forms, and more.
+It is always mentioned as a container or markup language for [[Hyperlink|hyperlinks]].

 Here are some key points about HTML: